ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 As long as the branches don´t both contain changes to the same line, Git will merge and commit automatically with a generated commit message: `Merge branch '<source-branch-name>' into '<destination-branch-name>'.`

-Unlike a normal commit, which has one parent commit, a merge commit has two parent commits.
+Unlike a regular commit, which has one parent commit, a merge commit has two parent commits.

 Now, when two modified lines of the same file are overlapping during a merge, a *merge conflict* occurs.
 Git can not automatically solve this conflict.
-Instead Git indicate the conflict in the console
+Instead, Git indicate the conflict in the console

 ```
 CONFLICT (content): Merge conflict in <conflicting-file-name-in-destination-branch>